Belafonte at Carnegie Hall: Background

 The album was nominated for Album of the Year at the 1959 Grammy Awards.

 Critical reception

 The Rolling Stone Album Guide wrote that the album captured "a spectacular live performance."

 CD track listing

 The original RCA CD reissue on a single disc, omitted four tracks.
+There have been several double disc releases since, that include all tracks (see LP track listing).